#PraCegoVer: A Large Dataset for Image Captioning in Portuguese: Dataset Statistics

 \section{Dataset Statistics}

-We have collected more than 500,000 posts from 14,000 different profiles on Instagram.
-Nevertheless, after we clean the data, there will be 45\% of the total remaining for training models.
+We have collected more than 520,997 posts from 14,000 different profiles on Instagram.
+Nevertheless, after we clean the data, there will be only 45\% of the total remaining for training models, the other 55\% are removed throughout the pipeline as illustrated in Figure \ref{fig:pipeline_dataset}.
 Furthermore, our dataset contains a wide variety of images, which is essential to train models that generalize to real-world images on the Internet.
 Also, we highlight that the \textit{\#PraCegoVer} dataset is growing over time because we are continuously collecting more data.
 Figure \ref{fig:dataset_growth} shows the growth of the total number of posts tagging \#PraCegoVer (dashed line) and the rise of \textit{\#PraCegoVer} dataset size through time.
 We can see that the total amount of posts tagging \#PraCegoVer is greater than we can collect.
 It is due to Instagram mechanisms that limit our access to the posts.
 On average, our dataset has 30\% of the total amount of posts.
 Despite this fact, the \textit{\#PraCegoVer} dataset still has enormous growth potential because the number of organizations joining the \#PraCegoVer movement is increasing.

-Regarding the data analysis, we leverage the cluster structure used to remove duplicate posts to explore and overview classes of images and topics existent in our dataset.
+We leverage the cluster structure used to remove duplicate posts to explore and overview images and topics in our dataset regarding the data analysis.
 Figure~\ref{fig:clusters_size_bands} shows a histogram with the number of clusters of images by size.
 In all, we have 675 clusters, where one cluster contains outliers.
-Then, to make easier the visualization, we grouped the clusters by size, after removing duplications, considering the size ranges: $[1-10]$, $[11-100]$, $[101-1000]$, $[1001 - 10,000]$, $[10,001 - 20,000]$ and $20,001$ or more.
+Then, to ease the visualization, we grouped the clusters by size, after removing duplications, considering the size ranges: $[1-10]$, $[11-100]$, $[101-1000]$, $[1001 - 10,000]$, $[10,001 - 20,000]$ and $20,001$ or more.